loda-lang/loda-lang.github.io/list4.markdown

 * [A231982](https://oeis.org/A231982) ([program](/edit/?oeis=231982)): Decimal expansion of one deg^2 expressed in steradians (sr).
 * [A231988](https://oeis.org/A231988) ([program](/edit/?oeis=231988)): Primes of the form triangular(p) + 1, where p is a prime.
 * [A232006](https://oeis.org/A232006) ([program](/edit/?oeis=232006)): Triangular array read by rows: T(n,k) is the number of simple labeled graphs on vertex set \{1,2,...,n\} with exactly k components (all of which are trees) such that the labels \{1,2,...,k\} are all in distinct components (trees), n>=0, 0<=k<=n.
+* [A232007](https://oeis.org/A232007) ([program](/edit/?oeis=232007)): Maximal number of moves needed by a knight to reach every square from a fixed position on an n X n chessboard, or -1 if it is not possible to reach every square.
 * [A232011](https://oeis.org/A232011) ([program](/edit/?oeis=232011)): Numbers n such that (3n)^2 + 2 is prime.
 * [A232012](https://oeis.org/A232012) ([program](/edit/?oeis=232012)): Numbers n such that p^2 + n is prime for some prime p.
 * [A232015](https://oeis.org/A232015) ([program](/edit/?oeis=232015)): Expansion of (1-2\*x)/((1+2\*x)\*(1-3\*x)).